alpinegizmo/anderbuns-recipes/content/blog/asazuke/index.md

 - name: Plastic produce bag or ziplock
 - name: Kitchen scale
 ingredients:
 - ingredient: 300g veggies.
 We recommend a roughly even mixture of cucumber, daikon radish, and nappa cabbage.
 If necessary, you can omit one of these.
-We have not tried subsituting an ingredient for anything else, but the original recipe also calls for carrot.
+We have not tried substituting an ingredient for anything else, but the original recipe also calls for carrot.
 - ingredient: 2% salt (6g)
 - ingredient: An inch or so of ginger (10g), cut into very fine matchsticks
 - ingredient: A few chili rings (to taste)